xmidt-org/argus/README.md

   the server configuration option `itemMaxTTL`.
 If a configuration value is not specified, the value would be a day (~ 24*60^2 seconds). )

-An optional header `X-Midt-Owner` can be sent to associate the object with an owner.
-The value of this header will be bound to the new item, which would require the same value passed in a `X-Midt-Owner` header for subsequent reads or modifications.
+An optional header `X-Xmidt-Owner` can be sent to associate the object with an owner.
+The value of this header will be bound to the new item, which would require the same value passed in a `X-Xmidt-Owner` header for subsequent reads or modifications.
 This in effect creates a secret attribute bound to the life of newly created items.
 When provided, Argus validates the length of the owner string to be in the range `[10,60]`.
 If you'd like to define your own validation